koaning/human-learn/docs/guide/function-preprocess/function-preprocessing.md

 In our case however, we cannot use it.
 The grid-search no longer works inside of scikit-learn if you use `lambda` functions because it cannot pickle the code.

+### Don't Cheat!

+The functions that you write are supposed to be stateless in the sense that they don't learn from the data that goes in.
+You could theoretically bypass this with global variables but by doing so you're doing yourself a disservice.
+If you do this you'll be cheating the statistics by leaking information.